chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-03-30-nerd-snipped-into-importing-nike-running-club-into-strava-api/index.md

 You can now copy this output into `_data/strava.json` and use it however you like. (note: the “Copy relevant stats” didn’t work for me in Firefox despite being user-activated, so manually copy-pasting was needed… ah well)

 This is not amazingly well-written code (`onsubmit` Chris, really?), but it is, except for the bash script from _Efficient_Soft773_, code I have written myself, and for a weekend project, it ain’t too bad.
 It works and does what it should.
-It's probably not very accessible, but this was mainly built for myself.
+It’s probably not very accessible, but this was mainly built for myself.

-Oh and because this app to fetch my stats only runs locally, I have added `app-strava` files to `.gitignore` (initially to hide my hardcoded client secret, but with `.env` that's no problem).
-The callback URL will most likely not work on the production URL, though, so it's not really needed to keep around.
+Oh and because this app to fetch my stats only runs locally, I have added `app-strava` files to `.gitignore` (initially to hide my hardcoded client secret, but with `.env` that’s no problem).
+The callback URL will most likely not work on the production URL, though, so it’s not really needed to keep around.